 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 The main reason to make Paleo Cocoa Butter Pound Cake is that it’s delicious!
 Like, it’s hard to stop eating it.
 It’s also dairy-free, yet tastes better than butter (hardly possible, I know).
-It’s awesome for those of us on grain-free, GAPS or even nut-free diets, but can also be made with a beautiful streusel topping.
-It’s flourless and gluten-free.
+This recipe is awesome for those of us on grain-free, GAPS or even nut-free diets.
+It’s also flourless, Keto and Gluten-free.
 Lastly, and amazingly, this cake is good for you because of its two main ingredients: cocoa butter and coconut butter.

 COCOA Butter … in Paleo Pound Cake